Make the Most of Your Perfect Last Day in Bangkok

 Creates a meaningful souvenir: not just a photo, but something you physically made.

 Pro tip: After your riverside café, head here for a 2-3 hour session.
 Choose something you’ve never tried before — it’s the kind of experience that quietly turns into a highlight of the trip.
-And if you’re into creativity or mindful travel, their courses are designed for just that.
+If you’re into creativity or mindful travel, their courses are designed for just that.

 Comments